jupierce/oc-update-design-ideas/maintenance.md

 ## Assisted Standalone Worker Update
-When OCP is ready to deprecate the link between control plane and worker updates, the default install will set `MachineSet.spec.versionManagement.pauseUntil: assisted` .
+When OCP is ready to deprecate the link between control plane and worker updates, the default install will set `MachineConfigPool.spec.versionManagement.pauseUntil: assisted` .

 This is interpreted by controllers as "true" - meaning that worker nodes will not be updated when the control-plane is updated.

 `oc adm update worker-nodes start` can be used by administrators to start the "assisted" update.
 When start is triggered, if `pausedUntil=true` then oc will set this field to `pausedUntil=false`.
-It will also annotate the `MachineSet` with something like `assisted-update=true`
+It will also annotate the `MachineConfigPool` with something like `assisted-update=true`

-When Machines associated with the MachineSet have fully reconciled and updated, if the MachineSEt has the `assisted-update=true` annotation, then `pausedUntil` will be set back to "true" and the annotation will be removed.
+When Machines associated with the MachineConfigPool have fully reconciled and updated, if the MachineConfigPool has the `assisted-update=true` annotation, then `pausedUntil` will be set back to "true" and the annotation will be removed.